jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

 It's a PHP implementation of Ruby's Cucumber and Python's Lettuce, all of which support Behavior-Driven Development and its three core values ...

 !SLIDE
-One: Everyone on the team should refer website features in the same way
+One: Everyone on the team should refer to website features in the same way

 ![Team](team.jpg)